Upgrade PPM - PostgreSQL (Beta)

-Run the sh kUpgrade.sh command to start the upgrade.
+Run the sh kUpgrade.sh command to upgrade the PPM file system and database.

-During the upgrade process, PPM generates the logs in the ppm-<PPM version>-install-pg/logs directory.
+During the upgrade process, PPM generates the logs in the ppm-<PPM version>-upgrade-pg/logs directory.
 If any problems occur during the upgrade, you can check the log file for troubleshooting.

 - Start PPM in your upgraded <PPM_Home> folder.